-- Sample Press Release for Breast Cancer Awareness Month (October) — This tool kit from The George Washington University is designed to be customized and sent to local media outlets.
+- Social Media Toolkit for Breast Cancer Awareness Month (October) — This tool kit from The George Washington University is designed to strengthen communication efforts and contains evidence-informed communication strategies.

-- Indiana Cancer Facts and Figures 2019-2020: Breast Cancer — Provides current statistics and information on breast cancer in Indiana in convenient PDF form.
+- American Cancer Society Cancer Facts and Figures 2019-2020: Breast Cancer — Provides current statistics and information on breast cancer in Indiana in convenient PDF form.
 This can be linked to documents, or used on websites, in presentations, or through social media.